mar-jo/frontend/README.md

 # TODOS
-- State management if logged in or not
+- State management if logged in or not: BACKEND DONE
-- get the todos of only the specific user
+- get the todos of only the specific user: BACKEND DONE
 - improve login and register modal
 - test framework:
     - install and configure